05 Nov You Above All Deserve Happiness

 Second, make your own happiness the chief organizing principle of your life and judge everything against that standard.

 Third, be willing to work hard and pay the price for the satisfaction and rewards you desire.
-Always go the extra mile and your success will be assured.
+Always go the extra mile and your happiness will be assured.